f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-Make sure the deployment is successfull.
+Make sure the deployment is successful.

 ASM BOT Log Destinations and Publisher creation using API/AS3